 In 2013, United Airlines announced an agreement with AltAir Fuels to purchase 15 million gallons of alternative jet fuel over a three year period.
 According to AltAir Fuels, the biofuels will replace petroleum-based fuel, which requires no modification to factory-standard engines or aircraft.
 AltAir Fuel will begin manufacturing the biofuels as its first fuel production project in Los Angeles.
-United Airlines has indicated that the first delivery to LAX of AltAir alternative jet fuel may start in 2015.
+The AltAir refinery in Paramount California experienced production delays during 2015 and has postponed delivering a biofuel blend for use in United Airlines aircraft flying out of LAX until at least early 2016.